 - i.
 A 24 foot paved roadway - ii.
-The side having the parking space (subject at the discretion of the City Council), c.
+The side having the parking space (subject at the discretion of the City Council).

+A curbing made of a material approved by the PublicWorks Director or City Engineer, with a minimum height of 6 inches; and c.
 Collector Streets: All collector streets shall be designed and constructed in accordance with the specifications for local residential streets, as a minimum, except that paved traveled surface shall be at least 32 feet in width.
-The City may require up to 18 inches of Maine DOT 703.06(b), Type D or approved subbase gravel,6 inches of Maine DOT spec 703.06(a), Type A or approved gravel, 2.5 inches of 19.5mm hot bituminous binder pavement and 1.5 inches of 9.5mm rolled hot bituminous surface pavement on streets expected to carry heavy trucks.
+The City may require up to 18 inches of Maine DOT 703.06(b), Type D or approved subbase gravel,6 inches of Maine DOT spec 703.06(a).
+Type A or approved gravel, 2.5 inches of 19.5mm hot bituminous binder pavement and 1.5 inches of 9.5mm rolled hot bituminous surface pavement on streets expected to carry heavy trucks.
 The City also may require additional Right-of-Way and street width to carry anticipated traffic loads, sidewalks, parking, etc.